 There shall be three (3) types or classifications of Assignable Land or Assignments as described below.
 This Ordinance shall be applicable to all types of Assignments.
 The three (3) types of Assignable Land are as follows:

 Ownership Assignment: Assignee is assigned the land and assumes all responsibility for construction of a home (dwelling) or placement of a modular home.
 Assignee is responsible for all maintenance of the dwellings and the land.
 Assignee is responsible for infrastructure development for systems specific to the home.
 The Tribe will maintain the community infrastructure that the home may tie into.
-Assignee shall not be required to pay rent for the assignment.
-Assignee shall not be eligible for funding and programs for home maintenance and rehabilitation.
+Assignee shall not be required to pay fees for the assignment.
+Assignee may be eligible for funding and programs for home maintenance and rehabilitation based on the grant funding and program qualifications.
 The assignment is eligible for designation upon relinquishment or death of Assignee.
 All Assignees will accept the parcel and any associated dwellings “as is.”
 When the assignment is redesignated, the Tribe will not perform any maintenance or rehabilitation on the assignment or dwelling.

 Standard Assignment: Assignee is assigned land with a home (dwelling) already on the land.
 When the assignment is redesignated, the Tribe will perform needed maintenance and rehabilitation work to ensure that the home is in compliance with the Tribe’s policies regarding standard living conditions.
-Assignee assumes all responsibility for the dwelling and is not eligible for funding and programs for home maintenance and rehabilitation.
-Assignee is not required to pay rent for the assignment.
-Assignee is responsible for maintenance of infrastructure systems specific to the home.
+Assignee assumes all responsibility for the dwelling and may be eligible for funding and programs for home maintenance and rehabilitation based on the grant funding and program qualifications.
+Assignee is not required to pay fees for the assignment.
+Assignee is responsible for maintenance of the home, including infrastructure systems specific to the home.
 The Tribe maintains the community infrastructure that the home may tie into.
 The assignment is eligible for designation upon relinquishment or death of Assignee.

-Rental Assignment: Assignee is assigned land with a home (dwelling) already on the land.
+Maintenance Assignment: Assignee is assigned land with a home (dwelling) already on the land.
 The Tribe will continue to assume responsibility for maintenance of the home, which may include, at the option of the Tribe, maintenance of the yard/land.
-Rental fees will be collected and be used for repairs and maintenance.
-Assignee may be eligible for funding and program for home maintenance and rehabilitation The Assignee will also be required to sign a Rental Agreement that details the responsibilities of the Tribe and the Assignee and list the rent amount based on the level of maintenance and assistance provided by the Tribe.
-As a condition of a rental assignment, the Assignee may be required to complete any documents needed to apply for funding for home maintenance and/or rehabilitation.
+Maintenance fee will be collected and be used, as part of the Tribe’s General Fund, for repairs and maintenance.
+Assignee may be eligible for funding and program for home maintenance and rehabilitation The Assignee will also be required to sign an Agreement that details the responsibilities of the Tribe and the Assignee and lists the fee amount based on the level of maintenance and assistance provided by the Tribe.
+Fees shall be assessed on a sliding scale in accordance with policies and procedures outlined for that purpose.
+As a condition of a Maintenance Assignment, the Assignee may be required to complete any documents needed to apply for funding for home maintenance and/or rehabilitation.
 The assignment is eligible for designation upon relinquishment or death of Assignee.
-(Note: A Rental Assignment is different from a Housing Rental which is a dwelling unit designated by the Tribe for use only as a rental and wherein the tenants have no ability to designate who is to receive the dwelling upon relinquishment or death of tenant.)
+(Note: A Maintenance Assignment is different from a Housing Rental which is a dwelling unit designated by the Tribe for use only as a rental and wherein the tenants have no ability to designate who is to receive the dwelling upon relinquishment or death of tenant.)

 The type of Assigned Land may change during the lifetime of the assignment or when it is redesignated to a new Assignee.
-The Tribal Council shall have the authority to change the type or classification at any time to best assist the Assignee or at the Assignee’s request.
+The Tribal Council shall coordinate with the Assignee to change the type or classification to best assist the Assignee or at the Assignee’s request.
+Assignees may request a change in type.
 The request must be made in writing and submitted to the Housing Department.
 All changes must be approved by Tribal Council resolution and a new Certificate of Assignment must be issued with the updated type of Assignment.